RTÉ News: Six One: History

 The programme is also considered to have ended the domestic political career of then Foreign Minister Gerry Collins.
 On 7 November 1991, in response to a leadership struggle in his party, an overly-emotional, tearful Collins pleaded with the man challenging for the leadership, Albert Reynolds, not to "wreck our party right down the centre" and "burst up government".
 Collins's own chances of leadership were perceived to have been destroyed by his overly-emotional performance.

 In 1992, Duignan left his position as presenter to become government press secretary under Albert Reynolds. Éamonn Lawlor was appointed as his successor and remained until 1996, when he became a presenter of the current affairs programme Prime Time.

 His replacement was Bryan Dobson, who had been presenting the One O'Clock News for several years.
 In 1997, Anne Doyle left to become presenter of the Nine O'Clock News.
 She was replaced by Una O'Hagan, who continued until 2005, she decided to concentrate on radio broadcasting and late night bulletins.
 A number of newsreaders partnered Dobson before Sharon Ní Bheoláin became permanent co-presenter.

 In September 2017, it was announced that Dobson would leave his position as co-presenter.
 Following the announcement, it also became clear that Ní Bheoláin would also leave her position.
 Dobson left his position as on 25 October 2017 to move to early morning radio on Morning Ireland.
 Ní Bheoláin left her position in December 2017 to become a rotating presenter on the Nine O'Clock News.

 On Monday 8 January 2018, Caitríona Perry and Keelin Shanley began presenting the programme for the first time, with minor formatting changes.
 This continued until Shanley took leave in mid-2019.
 Ray Kennedy frequently took her place and continued her job after she died in February 2020.
 David McCullagh took on Kennedy's role on Monday 31 August 2020, with Perry continuing to be co-anchor.
 In May 2023, Perry announced that she would be leaving RTÉ to take up a new international role with the BBC based in Washington.
 Sharon Tobin took on Perry's role on Monday 4 September 2023, with McCullagh continuing to be co-anchor.

 In August 2025, it was announced that McCullagh would leave his position as co-presenter to move to RTÉ Radio 1 as the successor to Claire Byrne on Today With... in November.
 Ray Kennedy, Vivienne Traynor, Eileen Whelan, Karen Creed and Brian O'Donovan frequently took his place as rotating co-presenters.
+Tommy Meskill took on McCullagh's role in December 2025, with Tobin continuing to be co-anchor.